yshivam/The-Portal/README.md

-# The-Portal - An automated IT solution web-app to provide all the Major Cloud Services.
+# The Portal - An automated IT solution web-app to provide all the Major Cloud Services.

 # Services